 • Springfield College is the first choice of 75% of its first-year students.

-• Students come from 30 states and seven countries, mostly from the northeastern corridor of the United States.
+• Students come from 33 states and 11 countries, mostly from the northeastern corridor of the United States.

 • Springfield College faculty members are recognized experts in their fields, known nationally and internationally.